jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 </details></p>

 Just like we did with the table earlier, we can use the pass-by-reference mechanics of `binomialPlot` to avoid having to return anything from our plotting function.
-Instead we just set the `object` property of `binomialPlot` to a ggplot object.
+Instead we just set the `plotObject` property of `binomialPlot` to a ggplot object.
 JASP does not support any other plotting method than ggplot, as we wish to create a uniform plot editing solution in the future.

 <details>
 	<summary>Code</summary>